ExPO-HM: Learning to Explain-then-Detect for Hateful Meme Detection: Reproducibility Statement

 \section{Reproducibility Statement}

 We provide detailed dataset usage and statistics in Appendix~\ref{appendix:data_stats}, including all augmentation procedures introduced in this paper.
 For the evaluation of reasoning, we detail the process in Appendix~\ref{appendix:rationale}.
 Experimental setups, implementation details including code base usage, software version, hardware configuration, and hyperparameter settings are described in Appendix~\ref{appendix:exp_setup} to facilitate reproducibility.
-Upon publication, we will release the source code on GitHub and make all artifacts, including augmented data, sampled training sets, and trained checkpoints available to HuggingFace.
+Code and data available: \href{https://github.com/JingbiaoMei/ExPO-HM}{https://github.com/JingbiaoMei/ExPO-HM}